Endeavour lifts minimum dividend payout to $200m after posting "solid" H1 numbers - Miningmx

 It declared a $100m dividend for the six months ended June 30 which is 43% higher than last year’s return and which was “… reflective of our improved financial position and confidence in our business outlook”, said Endeavour CEO, Sébastien de Montessus in notes to the firm’s results published today.

 The new minimum dividend payout is $50m more than the initial commitment.
-De Montessus says it’s supported by a share buy-back programme which totalled $176m since launch in April 2021.
+De Montessus said it is supported by a share buy-back programme which totalled $176m since launch in April 2021.
 The firm bought back $38m of its own shares during the period under review.

 Endeavour took centre stage in global gold industry consolidation in 2019 and 2020 in an effort to leapfrog into the top ten largest gold producers with production of over a million ounces annually.
 Since then, however, it has sought to restyle its investment offering focusing on organic growth and returns.
-Including today’s dividend announcement, it had paid out around 10% of its market capitalisation.
+Including today’s dividend announcement, it had paid out around 10% of its market capitalisation since beginning dividends.

 It has also listed on the London Stock Exchange.
 Shares in the company are about 9% lower year-to-date and 16% lower over the last 12 months.